DUKE GEOLOGICAL LABORATORY

 Hofstra University, NY

 Admission Free!
-In fact, each participant gets $5 to attend
+In fact, each participant were paid $5 to attend

 Deep Science of Subterranean New York City